siddu1998/Easy-Run/README.md

 # Evaluation Internship Submission
-An absolutely amazing journey in wrapping up the assignment, all instructions to set-up the project are mentioned in the wiki
+An absolutely amazing journey in wrapping up the assignment, Please use the submission_env.sh to setup the env and further direction to proceed is mentioned in the script itself.

 ### Run on android [.apk]
 Simpler and easier way to run the model